 In the Siberian Pine nuts (seeds from the female cones) were found a spectrum of about 30 fatty acids, 3 tocopherols (~50mg/100g of the oil) and vitamin E (~30mg/100mg of the oil).

-Other elements and minerals identified include iron, manganese, copper, zinc, and boron in the needles, cones, and nutshells.
+A few of the minerals identified include iron, manganese, copper, zinc, and boron in the needles, cones, and nutshells.

 Make special note of these vitamins, minerals, and oils.
-Do any of these elements ring a bell when looking for known remedies for viruses, their potential variants, bacteria, parasites, fungus, and other pathogens?
+Do any of these elements ring a bell when looking for known remedies for viruses, their potential variants, heavy metals, bacteria, parasites, fungus, and other pathogens?

 Fortunately, the number of compounds remain similar among many of the pine species, even though the quantity of each compound will vary.